Loading Geriatric Case Study

 Mood

-Denies feelings of depression, but reports feelings of panic and anxiousness most of the day, with worsening anxiety in late evening.
-Anxious for the past three years, with an increase in symptoms over the past three to six months.
-Affect is full ranging.
+Reports feelings of feeling "blah" and anxious most of the day, with worsening anxiety in late evening.
+Anxiety symptoms of restlessness, racing thoughts, and feeling tense for the past three years, with an increase in symptoms over the past five months.
+Affect is full-ranging.
 Only feels irritable when anxiety worsens; denies feeling easily tearful.
-Reports difficulty getting up in the mornings when sleep has been poor.
+Reports difficulty getting up in the mornings when sleep has been disruptive with difficulty falling asleep.
+He wakes up several times a night and does not feel rested.

 Sleep